Cooperativity: Response coefficient

+In systems biology, such responses are referred to as elasticities.

 Link between Hill coefficient and response coefficient

 Altszyler et al. (2017) have shown that these ultrasensitivity measures can be linked by the following equation:

 where $\langle X \rangle_{a,b}$ denoted the mean value of the variable x over the range [a,b].

 Ultrasensitivity in function composition

 Consider two coupled ultrasensitive modules, disregarding effects of sequestration of molecular components between layers.
 In this case, the expression for the system's dose-response curve, F, results from the mathematical composition of the functions, $f_i$, which describe the input/output relationship of isolated modules $i=1,2$:

 Brown et al. (1997) have shown that the local ultrasensitivity of the different layers combines multiplicatively: